reflectoring/infiniboard/WIDGET.md

-# HOWTO create a static widget
+# howto create a static widget
+The goal of this tutorial is to show how easy it is to create a new widget for infiniboard.
-Lets create a simple static widget.
+Therefore we create a simple static widget, to show the basic widget concepts.

 ## prerequisites
 * Node 6.9.5